ecammnetwork/minimal-mistakes/docs/_ecamm-live-manual/004-source-modes.md

 ](/assets/img/screen-share-annotated.png)

 With Screen Share mode selected, you see what the audience sees within the Main Window, but to interact with the items you're displaying, you must control them directly.
-You will not be able to interact with an app window, for instance, by clicking on it within the Main Window.
+You will not be able to interact with an app, for instance, by clicking on it within the Main Window.

 ### Controlling Ecamm Live While Using Other Apps